 The Health Equity grant program is for community-based organizations that are working to address health disparities in Vermont.
 Track Two is designed primarily for organizations building internal capacity.
 Organizations applying for Track Two can request different kinds of technical assistance that will strengthen their organization and/or communities.

-Helpful information, including how to apply and how to sign up for a virtual Question and Answer session on June 15th, 2022, is located at vermontcf.org/health-equity.
+Helpful information, including how to apply, is located at vermontcf.org/health-equity.

 If you have programmatic questions, or if you request accommodations to fill out the application and/or translation into another language, please contact Al Belluche at [email protected] or 802-388-3355 ext.
 247.